An Early Start for a Long Day Tour

 Tizi n’Tichka and the High Atlas Mountains

 Onwards we drove up through the the Tizi n’Tichka pass, this road reminded me of the road into Italy after driving through Mont Blanc.
 At over 2100m it is one of the few routes through the High Atlas Mountains.
-The views were pretty impressive and we stopped for a photo break.
+The views were super impressive and we stopped for a photo break.
 They’re unlike any mountains we’ve seen so far, very baron and fragile looking stone.
 This gave me hope that the day was getting better.

 Onwards we went.
 The guide asked us about our favourite songs but still no guiding, nothing about the amazing landscape nor the rich history.
 Instead he played Croatian Rock music and Rap and dozed in his seat.